Monkeypox

 Use personal protective equipment (PPE) when caring for infected persons

 The vaccine can prevent disease if given within four days of exposure to the virus.
-Additionally, if administered up to 14 days after exposure, getting the monkeypox vaccine could reduce the severity of disease.
-Eligibility is determined on a case-by-case basis in consultation with the state through health department case investigators.
-Eligibility for vaccine will expand when vaccine supply is increased.
+Additionally, if administered up to 14 days after exposure, getting the Mpox vaccine could reduce the severity of disease.

 https://www.cdc.gov/poxvirus/monkeypox/response/2022/us-map.html